51 Brilliant Health Tricks You’ll Want to Make a Habit

 Blow your nose the right way

 Betcha didn’t know there’s a good and a bad way to get rid of that mucus-y stuffiness.
-Turns out, honking both nostrils at the same time can create too much pressure in your nasal cavities and can push mucus deeper into your sinuses, prolonging symptoms, says Woman’s Day. instead, blow slowly, one nostril at a time.
-Don’t miss these other 32 everyday mistakes that raise your risk of catching a cold.
+Turns out, honking both nostrils at the same time can create too much pressure in your nasal cavities and can push mucus deeper into your sinuses, making you feel worse, Business Insider reports.
+Instead, blow slowly, one nostril at a time.
+In addition to blowing your nose wrong, you’re probably also making these other 32 everyday mistakes that raise your risk of catching a cold.

 Get rid of your magnifying mirror

 It makes you want to pick and squeeze your pores, pimples, and other imperfections, which are all everyday habits that are ruining your complexion.

 Jonesing for chocolate-covered pretzels?
 Have one or two—then wait 15 minutes to see if you really want more.
 That’s the lesson from Cornell research on 100 adults who ate either a small or large serving of the same snack.
 While the group who ate the bigger portion consumed about 77 percent more calories on average, both groups reported equally fewer cravings 15 minutes later—a sign that it’s the pleasure of eating, not the portion size, that satisfies.
 How’s that for simple but effective portion control tricks to help you snack less?

 For a healthier heart, don’t ignore the 3 D’s: delay, denial, and death